Calculate exactly how many bottles of red, white, and rosé wine you need for your wedding reception. No guesswork - just the right amount.

 Wine quantities for weddings serving beer, wine, and cocktails (4-hour reception)

 These estimates assume beer, wine, and cocktails are all available.
-Use our full calculator for personalized quantities including beer and liquor.
+Use the calculator above for personalized quantities including beer and liquor.

 Indoor, cooler weather events favor heartier wines.
 Guests gravitate toward reds during colder months.